 I also found some great videos on people using Dave Ramsey’s budgeting system.
 So here’s a video from a sweet family about that.

 I’ve also been finding some great videos on Biblical-based courtship and marriage to study and share with my older children.
 I hope you enjoy all of these!
 It helps to watch things about the ordinary but basic parts of life, such as prayer and family life, to give us a vision of life as a family-based, Godly-based, amazing journey.
 I don’t feel alone when I know other moms are out there doing these things to “fight the good fight.”
-Watch this final scene from War Room in the video below to feel the power of prayer you can use to build your marriage and family.
+Go watch War Room to get a vision of the power of prayer that you can use to build your marriage and family!